MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab00_Validate_lab_environment.md

 2. Navigate to <powerapps.microsoft.com> and click **Start free.**

-3. Under **Work email**, enter the email address from your Microsoft 365 credentials.
+3. Enter the email address from your Microsoft 365 credentials.

 4. You see a prompt that you have an existing account with Microsoft.
 Select **Sign in.**